velimirpaleksic/telegram-remote-control-bot/README.md

 ## **Contributing** ⭐
 Contributions are welcome!
 Please create a pull request or open an issue for any enhancements or bugs.

+## **Disclaimer**
+LockFlow is intended for educational and research purposes only.
+The author is not responsible for any misuse or damage caused by this software.

 ## **License**
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.